enarx/outreachy/webasembly-outside-the-browser/readme.md

 }

 ````

-Given an input integer, the program prints out its fibonacci, the program continues to run in a loop until user enters ```quit``` to stop the program.
+Given an input integer, the program prints out its fibonacci, the program continues to run in a loop until user enters "quit" to stop the program.

 We can run the application again using: